Business Administration (BA)

 BA 663, STRATEGIC MANAGEMENT, 3 Credits

 Surveys research exploring the central question in strategy: Why do some firms outperform others?
-The course considers a wide variety of foundational and contemporary issues in the field, and while specific topics may change from quarter to quarter, sample topics include competitive and cooperative interactions, the resource-based view and firm capabilities, organizational learning and adaptation, and industry evolution.
+Considers a wide variety of foundational and contemporary issues in the field, and while specific topics may change from quarter to quarter, sample topics include competitive and cooperative interactions, the resource-based view and firm capabilities, organizational learning and adaptation, and industry evolution.

 BA 664, TECHNOLOGY AND INNOVATION MANAGEMENT, 3 Credits